gymshark/frontend-code-test/README.md

 ## Introduction

-The main goal of this exercise is to produce a web application demonstrating understanding in some of the core elements in frontend engineering.
-We are specifically interested in your ability to write clean, well structured and testable JavaScript, and your ability to create a pleasant an error free user experience.
+The main goal of this exercise is for you to produce a web application, demonstrating your understanding of the core elements in frontend engineering.
+We are specifically interested in your ability to write clean, well structured, testable JavaScript, as well as your ability to create a pleasant and error free user experience.

 ## Brief